Ypertex/blog/content/articles/multisource-multitrack-recording-in-your-daw/index.md

 tags:
 - Music
 - Tutorials
-summary: Want to patch audio from multiple interfaces through to your digital audio workstation on seperate tracks?
+summary: Want to patch audio from multiple interfaces through to your digital audio workstation on separate tracks?
 Here's how VoiceMeeter can help.
 images:
 - https://res.cloudinary.com/ypertex/image/upload/c_fill,dpr_auto,f_auto,g_auto,h_630,q_auto,w_1200/2dc21d85-7a71-4b06-af35-33e87070dcbd
 ---

-Imagine you want to live stream a session that involves multiple audio sources.
-Let's say that these sources include microphones of different types (i.e. XLR, USB) and different media players on your computer (i.e. Spotify, YouTube).
+Imagine you want to livestream a session that involves multiple audio sources.
+Let's say that these sources include microphones of different types (e.g., XLR and USB) and different media players on your computer (e.g., Spotify and YouTube).
 Imagine further that you want to process and mix these sources separately.

-{{<figure src="2dc21d85-7a71-4b06-af35-33e87070dcbd">}}Having many audio sources in one place is great---but how do you keep individual sources separated instead of mixed together with all others?{{</figure>}}
+{{<figure src="2dc21d85-7a71-4b06-af35-33e87070dcbd">}}Having many audio sources in one place is great—but how do you keep individual sources separated instead of mixed together with all the others?{{</figure>}}

 The best place to do that is a [<abbr title="Digital Audio Workstation">DAW</abbr>](https://en.wikipedia.org/wiki/Digital_audio_workstation) like Cubase, Logic, Live, or my personal favorite [Studio One](https://www.presonus.com/products/Studio-One).